cabbiepete/grunt-dbdeploy/README.md

 # grunt-dbdeploy

-> Grunt plugin implmenting sql db migration following methodology of DbDeploy (http://dbdeploy.com/) but in pure SQL/JS.
+> A Grunt plugin implmenting sql db change management (aka migration).
+It  uses the methodology of DbDeploy (http://dbdeploy.com/) but in pure SQL/JS.
+See README-dbdeploy.md

+## Differences to the java version

+This plugin can execute the scripts if you configure the task to do so using the ###TBA### option.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`